Menu

 Type: Linear/circular

-One of the easiest ways to explore Falmouth is with a wander, whether you’re armed with an itinerary or simply want to tire out the kids with a promise of a nearby attraction.
+One of the easiest ways to explore Falmouth is with a wheel-friendly wander, whether you’re armed with an itinerary or simply want to tire out the kids with a promise of a nearby attraction.
 Any waterfront spot in this maritime town makes the perfect starting point, such as the harbour as you set off toward Pendennis Headland.
 This 2.5-mile walk starts at Custom House Quay before winding past the docks toward Pendennis Castle and Pendennis Point, which gazes across the estuary mouth over to St Mawes Castle.
 Kids will love any of the trio of treasure trails along the river, which include the Roseland Ranger, Fal River Challenge and Smugglers Trail; or lure them from Gyllyngvase to Swanpool, or further along to Maenporth for the ultimate beach tour and amble along the stunning coast path.
 All three beaches boast an array of facilities from water sports hire and classes to cafés and, of course – beautiful stretches of sand upon which to play, sunbathe, or swim in the cooling ocean.

 Alternatively, take a ferry from Falmouth across to St Mawes for scenic walking routes aplenty, or further afield to Truro, Flushing and the Roseland Peninsula for picturesque paths featuring exotic gardens, stunning creeks, dramatic cliff-tops, pristine beaches and lush glades (popular walking routes in and around Falmouth include the Roseland Ramble, St Anthony Head, Gorran Haven to Dodman Point, Nare Head, and St Just-In-Roseland to Messack Point/St Mawes.)